 THE PRIEST WHO WROTE THE BOOK ON VAMPIRES

-THE WRITERS WHO TOOK IT FROM THERE
+THE WRITERS WHO RESURRECTED HER

 THE LEGACY OF LILITH